Attractions along the canals

 Excursions and tours

 Excursions and Tours in and around Fort Lauderdale * get your guide

 Travel guide for Florida

 Hotels in Fort Lauderdale

-Source: own research on site with the kind support of the Greater Fort Lauderdale Convention & Visitors Bureau.
-Further Travel Tips for Slow Travelers here.
+Source: On-site research supported by the Greater Fort Lauderdale Convention & Visitors Bureau.
+Travel Tips for Slow Travelers here.